ciesiolka/abc2svg-chisel/README.md

   each release of a new version (many thanks, Guido!).
   You can just download and unzip this archive. **abc2svg** should run immediately in your machine without connecting to my site.
-  In the same page, you can also find some binaries for the fastest javascript interpreter (QuickJS - see below).
+  In the same page, you can also find some binaries of QuickJS, a fast javascript interpreter (see below).

 - tarball
   From the timeline in the [chisel repository][13], you can get a tarball